U gebruikt een verouderde browser. Wij raden u aan een upgrade van uw browser uit te voeren naar de meest recente versie.

 This is where Roorda comes in.
 Not only did he design the SD Curriculum Scan; he also supervised many students who performed the scan in a variety of universities and colleges.

-As a first step, the assessor investigates the curriculum structure and the education goals (e.g. the competence profile).
+As a first step, the assessors investigate the curriculum structure and the education goals (e.g. the competence profile).
 Detailed descriptions of the program are studied.
-Next, literally all books and other educational materials are screened on the occurrence of SD elements.
+Next, literally all books and othereducational materials are screened on the occurrence of SD elements.
 (See why it takes so much time?)

 How do you recognize such SD elements?
 That is certainly not easy.
-For that reason, the student prepares his- of herself by studying one of Roorda's books introducing SD: depending on whether the study program and the student are Dutch, this is the Basisboek Duurzame Ontwikkeling or Fundamentals of Sustainable Development.
+For that reason, the student prepares his- of herself by studying one of Roorda's books introducing SD: depending on whether the study program and the student are Dutch, English or German, this is: Basisboek Duurzame Ontwikkeling: Fundamentals of Sustainable Development.

 Besides, an "inspiration table" is available for the student assessor.
 A part of this table is shown to the right.
 In this table, 16 groups of SD topics are discerned, divided over four main categories: Basics; People; Planet; and Profit.